 Many homeopathic remedies treat osteomyelitis but each works only when it matches the symptom totality of the sufferer – one remedy will not do the work of another.
 The remedy that did so well for Ron does not suit all cases of osteomyelitis.

-We used to include the name of the remedy needed by Ron in this article but regulating authorities say that is no longer permissible.
+We used to include the name of the remedy needed by Ron in this article but regulating authorities have since said that as osteomylitis is a serious disease, we are no longer permitted to do so (odd, we know).
 We have retained the list of symptoms that relate to this particular remedy so that those familiar with homeopathy may have the pleasure of identifying which one it is.

 The homeopathic preparation of Xxxxxxx is one of homeopathy’s biggest “polycrests”.
 This means it is able to treat a wide range of symptoms and conditions in a large number of people.
 Those in a Xxxxxxx “state” will generally be one of two types – the philosophical thinker, who is so engrossed with his own thoughts that he loses touch with day to day affairs, or the practical idealist who is enthusiastic and generous, interested in interacting with others.